johannburkard/Waldbeere/README.md

 ### 3. Setting up your tests

-The basis for a Waldbeere test is one or more test sections.
-A section is a part of the page that you want to modify.
+The basis for a Waldbeere test is a section, which is a part of the page that you want to modify.
 You can modify

 * text
 * HTML
 * CSS

 A section may contain a control, which is a default that your tests will compare against.

+If you only use one section, you are running an AB(CD...) test, if you have multiple sections, you are running a multivariate test.

 #### Creating a text section